 Login to your FT-DNA account.

-In the mtDNA section, click on the "Results" button. mitoYDNA uses the results from the "rCRS" tab on the results page.
+In the mtDNA section, click on the "Mutations" button.

 Get the mitoYDNA Chrome Extension required for downloading your mtDNA file for uploading to mitoYDNA.
 Then click on the 'Add to Chrome' button.